williamouyang/okta.github.io/_source/_docs/api/resources/oidc.md

 ## Claims

-ID tokens issued by Okta contain claims, which are statements about a subject (user).
+Tokens issued by Okta contain claims, which are statements about a subject (user).
 For example, the claim can be about a name, identity, key, group, or privilege.
 The claims in a security token are dependent upon the type of token, the type of credential used to authenticate the user, and the application configuration.